PhilipGill402/dlc_simulation/README.md

 ---

 ## Dependencies
-This program uses SDL2 for graphics rendering and nlohmann/json for json creation and parsing. **Note:** The makefile was written for MacOs and Homebrew.
+This program uses SDL for graphics rendering and nlohmann/json for json creation and parsing. **Note:** The makefile was written for MacOs and Homebrew.
 It must be reconfigured for various operating systems.

 ## Running